cbillowes/curious-programmer-titanium/articles/2021/2021-08-31-gatsby-google-analytics.md/index.md

 ## Track a custom event

 I have an anchor component which checks the type of link and renders the appropriate anchor type for me.
-Blogs internal to the website use Gatsby's `Link` component while outbound links use the `gatsby-plugin-google-gtag` plugin's `OutboundLink` component.
+Links internal to the website use Gatsby's `Link` component while outbound links use the `gatsby-plugin-google-gtag` plugin's `OutboundLink` component.